codescene-oss/codescene-vscode/README.md

 # CodeScene for VS Code
 [![CodeScene Code Health](https://codescene.io/projects/36131/status-badges/code-health)](https://codescene.io/projects/36131)

-This extension brings a free, standalone version of CodeScene's code health analysis.
+This extension analyses your code, and warns you if there are issues that makes it more difficult to maintain.
+This is a free, standalone version of [CodeScene's](http://www.codescene.com) code health analysis.
 It very likely supports your language.
 See the full list of supported languages below.

 It performs the analysis in the background automatically and reports any issues right next to your code.
 See the screenshots to see how it's presented.